 Long Logs Trail in Petrified Forest National Park has a few cool things to see.
 The first is a bunch of long petrified logs.
-The second is a reconstruction of a small Native American pueblo made entirely of petrifiied wood.
+The second is a reconstruction of a small Native American pueblo made entirely of petrified wood.

 The Long Logs Trail is located at the south Visitor Center.
-Though it seems counter-intuituve, park as far from the Visitor Center as possible down by the island.
+Though it seems counter-intuitive, park as far from the Visitor Center as possible down by the island.
 Cross the bridge and you’ll find yourself at the Long Logs trailhead.